How to Implement Camera Access from Web Browsers in 5 Minutes

 })();

-Here is an example of how to add a button to capture a frame and display it in a popup window:
+Here’s an example of capturing a frame and displaying it in a popup window:

 <button id="capture">Capture</button>